 But Amazon isn’t satisfied.
 Today, we’re seeing Amazon invest in its next bit opportunities.
 Let’s explore those in more detail.

-1. Expand Amazon Basics
+1. Expanding Amazon Basics products

 As previously stated, Amazon Basics is Amazon’s ultimate goal.
 Once they own the end-to-end, they will have won.
 That said, while Amazon is devoting significant resources to scaling up their Basics product line, they have a long way to go.